SantiagoDlrr/howl/README.md

 - Providing reports with key metrics.
 - Implementing filters to facilitate information search and analysis.

-## Funcionalidades Principales
-- **Captura y análisis de conversaciones**:
-  - Transcripción en tiempo real.
-  - Análisis de emociones y detección de temas clave.
-  - Diferenciación de voces en las llamadas.
-- **Generación de reportes**:
-  - Reporte por llamada.
-  - Transcripción de llamada.
-  - Métricas y análisis.
-  - Reporte global con filtros por fecha, sector, consultor, cliente.
-- **Integraciones**:
-  - **Microsoft Graph API** para integración con Teams y extracción automática de grabaciones.
-  - **Webhooks** para automatización de procesos.
-  - **Conexión con bases de datos** como MongoDB o SQL para almacenamiento de datos y embeddings.

-## Key Features
+### Key Features

 - **Call Recording**:
   - Real-time transcription of calls.
+  - Emotion analysis and key topic detection.
+  - Voice differentiation in calls.
+- **Report Generation**:
+  - Call-specific reports.
+  - Transcription of calls.
+  - Metrics and analysis.
+  - Global report with filters by date, sector, consultant, client.
+- **Integrations**:
+  - **Microsoft Graph API** for Teams integration and automatic recording extraction.
+  - **Webhooks** for process automation.
+  - **Database connections** PostgreSQL for data storage and Pinecone for embeddings.